Information about privacy at ASAP available to download:

 phone on: +49 8458 3389 363 or by email at: firstname.lastname@example.org

 Cookies are used on the web pages of ASAP Holding GmbH.
 Cookies are text files stored and saved on a computer system by a web browser.

 Cookies are used by a large number of websites and servers.
 Many cookies contain a ‘cookie ID’.
 The cookie ID is the unique identifier of the cookie.
 It consists of a string of characters through which websites and servers can be associated with the specific browser on which the cookie was stored.
 This enables websites and servers visited by a data subject to distinguish the individual browser of that data subject from other browsers that contain other cookies.
 A specific web browser can be recognised and identified by the unique cookie ID.

-- Time stamp of the visit to the web page
+- Time stamp of the website visit

-- ID for the visitor
+- Visitor’s ID